2011 New Zealand voting system referendum: In favour of changing system

-Peter Shirtcliffe, who campaigned against MMP in the 1992/93 referendums, has again supported campaigning against MMP.
+Peter Shirtcliffe, who campaigned against MMP in the 1992/93 referendums, again supported campaigning against MMP.
 In April 2010, he and the late Graeme Hunt launched the Put MMP to the Vote campaign to advocate for the removal of MMP and its replacement with Supplementary Membership.
 However, in the announcement, he sent mixed signals on his opposition to MMP when he said that "Supplementary Membership already operates successfully in the Scottish Parliament and the National Assembly for Wales" – both legislatures actually use a variant of MMP and not SM.
-Shirtcliffe has also attacked the referendum process as flawed and called for a quicker second round of votes to allow any electoral system to be in place before the next general election, preferential voting on alternative voting systems and a question on the reduction of Parliament seats from 120 to 100.
+Shirtcliffe also attacked the referendum process as flawed and called for a quicker second round of votes to allow any electoral system to be in place before the next general election, preferential voting on alternative voting systems and a question on the reduction of Parliament seats from 120 to 100.

 Opinion polls and surveys

 Results

 To prevent the delay of general election results, preliminary counts of the referendum results did not take place at polling places – instead the referendum ballot boxes were to be unsealed, inspected, packaged and sent to the Returning Officer of the electorate for an official count.
 Advance referendum votes were to be counted by the Returning Officers on election night and released gradually on election night.
 In total, over 330,000 advance votes were cast, around 11% of the total New Zealand electorate.
 The official results, including all special votes, were released on 10 December 2011.